 National Mutt Day - July 31st

-According to HelpAMutt.com, 75% of dogs that are brought to a shelter are mutts, so that makes it that much easier to find a new family member!
-There are many reasons to adopt a mutt, but one of the main ones is longevity, because mutts tend to have a longer life than purebreds due to their genetic make up.
-While some purebred breeds may be known to be susceptible to a certain kind of ailment, mixed breeds are often healthier because genes from one breed can counteract the disease-causing genes in another.
+According to HelpAMutt.com, 75% of dogs that are brought to a shelter are mutts, making it very simple to find a new mutt four legged family member.
+But what are other reasons to adopt a mutt?
+While there are too many to count, one is life span, because mutts tend to have a longer life than purebreds due to their genetic make-up.
+Some purebred breeds are known to be susceptible to a certain kind of ailment, so when a dog is mixed, they are often healthier because genes from one breed can counteract the disease-causing genes in another.

 Mutts can be found at humane societies nationwide, and come in all kinds of different shapes, sizes, coat colors and patterns.
 Mutt pet parents can always mention in conversation how awesome their dog is because mutts are always one of a kind!
 Even littermates can look different from each other.
 Through many years, certain purebred dogs have been developed and trained for specific tasks such as guarding, hunting or herding.
 While these traits can be exactly what some pet parents may be looking for, sometimes it can also be a little too much to handle.
 Mutts, because they are a mix of traits, are often easier to train and are more laid back, and have been show to score higher than purebred dogs in stability, friendliness, shyness, aggression and protectiveness.
 If a pet parent is interested in the genetics of their pet, they can ask their vet to give their pet a DNA test.
 Pet parents may be surprised at what they find!